nerc-project/nerc-docs/docs/openshift/logging-in/setup-the-openshift-cli.md

 Before you can use the *oc* command-line tool, you will need to authenticate to the NERC's OpenShift platform by running built-in *login* command obtained from the NERC's OpenShift Web Console.
-This will allows authentication and enables you to work with your NERC's OpenShift Container Platform projects.
+This will allow authentication and enables you to work with your NERC's OpenShift Container Platform projects.
 It will create a session that will last approximately 24 hours.